oe/truncate-html/readme.md

 ```
 {
     length: Number, content length to truncate
-    stripTags: Boolean, whether remove tags
+    stripTags: Boolean, whether to remove tags
     ellipsis: String, custom ellipsis sign, set it to empty string to remove the ellipsis postfix
-    excludes: String or Array, the seletor of the elements you want to ignore
+    excludes: String or Array, the selectors of the elements you want to ignore
 }
 ```